 a.
 Faculty may not make substantial or regular use of university resources for their private business purposes.
 For purposes of this policy, substantial use of university resources means that the consultant makes use of university facilities, personnel, space, or equipment on other than an irregular or occasional basis.

-e.
-Faculty acting as consultants are not acting as university employees when engaged in consulting and will not be covered by worker’s compensation or the university’s self- insurance fund while engaged in consulting activities.
+f.
+Faculty acting as consultants are not acting as university employees when engaged in consulting and will not be covered by worker’s compensation or the university’s self- insurance fund (exclusive of university health insurance where applicable) while engaged in consulting activities.

 11. PROHIBITED ACTIVITIES